-- Using Find command
+- Find files using Find command

-- Using Locate command
+- Using Locate command to find files

-- Using Grep command
+- Using Grep command to search in files

 Method 1: Using Find command